popgenDK/courses/summer2023/selectionScan/README.md

 In this exercise you will estimate thetas and the 1dSFS for population B and the 2dSFS for all 3 pairwise comparisons.
 #### First calculate watersons theta for population B (Slide 44)
 The "number of individuals" for diploid organisms is 2N (n=6 for the example on slide 43).
-You can calculate the
+You can calculate
   $$, \sum_{k=1}^{2N-1} 1/k $$  in R as
 ```bash
 # open R for before running code